mokdevel/DarcMods/DarcMissions/docs/MISSIONFRAME.md

 ```

 ### SDRC_MissionDifficulty
-Coef values in the array refer to SDRC_EMissionDifficulty values:
+Coef values in the array refer to SDRC_EMissionDifficulty values: {EASY, MODERATE, NORMAL, TOUGH, HARD}
-  EASY = 0
-  MODERATE = 1
-  NORMAL = 2
-  TOUGH = 3
-  HARD = 4
 ```
 float difficultyAiSkillCoefMul : Difficulty setting that affects all missions. <TBD: more documentation>
 float difficultyAiPerceptionCoefMul : Difficulty setting that affects all missions. <TBD: more documentation>